The 2020-21 NCAA basketball season is underway with 351 Division 1 teams vying to land one of the coveted 68 spots in the annual tournament.

 It’s also a great time to shop around for a school that you feel is being overlooked or underpriced in the market.

-Last year, a bettor had a belief in Texas Tech with futures bets placed in November 2018 at 200-1 and 125-1 and watched the Red Raiders make a great postseason run, only to lose in the national championship in overtime to Virginia.
+In 2019, a bettor had a belief in Texas Tech with futures bets placed in November 2018 at 200-1 and 125-1 and watched the Red Raiders make a great postseason run, only to lose in the national championship in overtime to Virginia.

 Looking at where there may be some value, here’s how online sportsbooks have priced their national title contenders currently: